EIA485/NeosOpenvrDataGetter/README.md

 A plugin for [Neos VR](https://neos.com/) that allows you get Gyro and Accel data from openvr devices.

+all nodes under Add-Ons/OpenvrDataGetter
 ## adds
-- ImuReader under `LogiX/Input Devices`
+- ImuReader
 	- `DevicePath` string input
 	- `OnOpened` impulse
 	- `isOpened` bool output